lexho/ChessBot/Readme.md

 documentation for your GUI of choice for information about how to use ChessBot with it.

+### Run ChessBot

+To execute ChessBot as an UCI-Engine run `java -jar ./ChessBot.jar`.

 ### Terms of use

 ChessBot is free, and distributed under the **GNU General Public License**